remember-past/scHi-CSim/README.md

     python calculate_cell_cell_distance.py -p parameters.txt -c 2

 The script will use PCA(principal component analysis) to reduce the dimension of features' sets, PCC and CDD.
 The `-c` flag indicates the number of principal components used in calculating cell-cell distances.
 Then the cell-cell distances file, _cell_cell_distance.txt_, is generated and placed in _features_ directory.
-The user can also provide user-defined cell-to-cell distance, put it in the _features_ folder and name it _cell_cell_distance.txt_.
+The user can also provide user-defined cell-to-cell distances, put it in the _features_ folder and name it _cell_cell_distance.txt_.
 For circular cell trajectories, it is recommended to use CIRCLET([https://github.com/zhanglabtools/CIRCLET](https://github.com/zhanglabtools/CIRCLET)) to construct the distance relationship between cells.
 ### 4. Simulating
 Simulate cells according to _cell_name_list.txt_, as following